RafiMaleque/Shoppies-Movie-Search-App/README.md

 # Shoppies-Movie-Searching App

-In this Movie-Searching App, HTML, CSS and Javascript ES6 is used.
-The app used the OMDB API to fetch movie data and display data about the movie that the User wants to see.
+In this Movie-Searching App, HTML, CSS,Javascript ES6 and Jquery is used.
+The app fetches movie data from the OMDB API and display data about the movie that the User wants to see.
+The Movie Information page of the application also contains a button that links the app to the IMDB page of the movie chosen.